Presidents' Salaries During and After Office

 From Woodrow Wilson to Donald Trump

 While in office, the U.S. president receives a salary of $400,000 a year and a $50,000 expense account.
-Congress sets the amount and raised it to the current level in 2001.
+Congress added the expense account in 1949.
 This pays for the president's personal expenses, such as food and dry cleaning.

-Title 3 of the U.S. Code also grants a $100,000 non-taxable travel account and $19,000 for entertainment.
+Title 3 of the U.S. Code also grants a $100,000 non-taxable travel account.
+Congress has appropriated $19,000 for official presidential receptions and related expenses.
 Other perks include free transportation in the presidential limousine, Marine One, and Air Force One.

 The president receives free furnished housing in the White House.
 The First Family also receives $100,000 to redecorate the White House to feel more at home.
-The Obamas used $1.5 million of their own funds instead.
-The Trumps spent $1.75 million, though it's unclear if they paid for it.
-White House upkeep requires 100 permanent residents including maids, cooks, a plumber, and a florist.
-It costs $4 million a year.
-But the president must pay for the costs of any private parties.
+White House upkeep requires permanent residents including maids, cooks, valets, and groundskeepers.

 The president receives free health care from the official physician who directs the White House Medical Unit.

 Presidents and vice presidents, unlike other federal employees, are expressly permitted to receive any gift, for themselves or on behalf of any family members, as long as the gift is not solicited, coerced, or in exchange for an official act.

 - The current salary for the President of the United States is $400,000 per year with an expense account of $50,000.

 - Former presidents receive a pension and other benefits when they leave office.